danielbutts/pantry-manager/readme.md

-# Pantry Weasel
+# Pantry Manager
 #### By Daniel Butts and Sean McDermott
 * * *

 ### *Making the best of your pantry*
-Pantry Weasel is a recipe search application that allows you to make the most out of the ingredients you already have to create new and exciting meals.
+Pantry Manager is a recipe search application that allows you to make the most out of the ingredients you already have to create new and exciting meals.

 ## How to install: